BootBlock/PoSh-Backup/README.md

 *   **Configuration Validation:** Quickly test and validate your configuration file (`-TestConfig`), including basic validation of Backup Target definitions.
 Optional advanced schema validation available.
 *   **Proactive Free Space Check:** Optionally verify sufficient destination disk space in the `DestinationDir` before starting backups to prevent failures.
 *   **Archive Integrity Verification:** Optionally test the integrity of newly created local archives using `7z t`.
-*   **NEW: Archive Checksum Generation & Verification:** Optionally generate a checksum file (e.g., SHA256, MD5) for the local archive.
+*   **Archive Checksum Generation & Verification:** Optionally generate a checksum file (e.g., SHA256, MD5) for the local archive.
 If archive testing is enabled, this checksum can also be verified against the archive content for an additional layer of integrity validation.
+*   **Self-Extracting Archives (SFX):** Optionally create Windows self-extracting archives (.exe) for easy restoration on systems without 7-Zip installed.
+The internal archive format (e.g., 7z, zip) is still configurable.
+Users can choose the SFX module type (`Console`, `GUI`, `Installer`) to control extraction behavior (e.g., prompt for path).
 *   **Flexible 7-Zip Warning Handling:** Option to treat 7-Zip warnings (exit code 1, e.g., from skipped open files) as a success for job status reporting, configurable globally, per-job, or via CLI.
 *   **Exit Pause Control:** Control script pausing behaviour on completion (Always, Never, OnFailure, etc.) for easier review of console output, with CLI override.
-*   **NEW: Post-Run System Actions:** Optionally configure the script to perform system actions like Shutdown, Restart, Hibernate, LogOff, Sleep, or Lock Workstation after a job or set completes.
+*   **Post-Run System Actions:** Optionally configure the script to perform system actions like Shutdown, Restart, Hibernate, LogOff, Sleep, or Lock Workstation after a job or set completes.
 This is configurable based on the final status (Success, Warnings, Failure, Any), can include a delay with a cancellation prompt, and can be forced via CLI parameters.

 ## Getting Started